astronomer/docs/learn/airflow-advanced-cluster-policies.md

 The DAG policy allows you to overwrite or reconfigure a DAG’s parameters based on the criteria you set.
 It allows you to:

-- Mutate a DAG object after it is loaded in the DagBag.
+- Mutate a DAG object after it is loaded in the `DagBag`.
 - Run code after your DAG has been fully generated.

 This means that the DAG processor still parses all DAG files even if it is skipped using a DAG policy.